 - Harry and Ron miss the Hogwarts express and try to come by the bewitched flying car to Hogwarts.

 - Gilderoy Lockhart is eventually revealed to be an attention seeker and merely has any talent for teaching.

 - While playing Quidditch, a rogue bludger attacks Harry and fractures his arm.
-Lockhart makes the injuries worse when he tries to repair it.
+Lockhart makes the injuries worse when he tries to repair them.

-- The Polyjuice Potion is finally ready and the trio take it.
-Hermione is unable to go, but both Harry and Ron disguised and Crabbe and Goyle go to Malfoy to collect details about the Heir of Slytherin.
+- The Polyjuice Potion is finally ready, and the trio takes it.
+Hermione is unable to go, but both Harry and Ron are disguised, and Crabbe and Goyle go to Malfoy to collect details about the Heir of Slytherin.

 - Harry finds a diary that belongs to a mysterious and unknown person called Tom Riddle.
 Harry eventually converses with the diary and realizes that Hagrid might be responsible for the attacks.

 - Harry and Ron go to the Forbidden Forest to meet Aragog, the large Acromantula or spider that Hagrid is friends with.
-After collecting the truth from it, they are forced to flee in Ron’s old car that miraculously appears when the other spiders try to eat them.
+After collecting the truth from it, they are forced to flee in Ron’s old car, which miraculously appears when the other spiders try to eat them.

 - Harry talks to Dumbledore about what happened at the Chamber, and they eventually meet Lucius Malfoy and Dobby.
 Harry frees Dobby by giving him a sock by tricking Lucius Malfoy.